-Vacation - District employees are granted vacation in varying amounts, based on length of service.
-Employees may carry over up to two work weeks to use in the following calendar year.
-Any balance beyond two weeks will be forfeited.
-Employees leaving the District for any reason are entitled to payment for all earned vacation time.
-Unearned vacation time that has been used will be deducted from an employee's final pay.
-Liabilities for vacation and salary related payments, including social security taxes, are recorded when incurred.
+Paid Time Off - District employees are granted paid time off in varying amounts, based on length of service.
+Employees may carry over up to ten days to use in the following calendar year.
+Any balance beyond ten days will be forfeited.
+Employees leaving the District for any reason are entitled to payment for all earned paid time off with proper resignation/retirement notice.
+Unearned paid time off that has been used will be deducted from an employee's final pay.
+Liabilities for paid time off and salary related payments, including social security taxes, are recorded when incurred.